ChandieFae/thank-you-devs/README.md

-# thank-you-devs
+# 💌 thank-you-devs

 🌹 **A digital bouquet for the magicians behind the screen**

-“A tribute to the open-source devs who make the magic happen ✨”
+*A tribute to the open-source devs who make the magic happen ✨”
 # 💌 Thank You, Devs

 **A heartfelt tribute to the magicians of tech.**